SicilyS/LearningIsabelle/README.md

-My work from a class on isabelle and computer aided proving
+Learning isabelle with Concrete Semantics by Gerwin Klein and Tobias Nipkow